RUC-GSAI/Yulan-GARDEN/README.md

 In `Filter` report, Debugger lists some values of hyperparameters and corresponding filter ratio for users to choose the appropriate values of hyperparameters according to a certain filter ratio.
 Make sure value of `use` of the filter rules (`debug_paras` in `settings.json`) are `true`.

 In `Cleaner` report, for each rule in Cleaner, Debugger includes the match ratio, which is number of successful matches divided by the total texts traversed by Debugger, the average execution time and some match cases.
 All of the information helps users judge whether the rule works in Cleaner.
 Make sure value of `use` of the cleaner rules (`clean_paras` in `settings.json`) are `true`.

+Besides, `debug_find_cases` helps developers find the texts which contain certain key words using the form of regular expressions.
+The report of `debug_find_cases` is in `Cleaner` report.

 ### Extractor